-As you’d expect for a car that is less than 12 months old, the CX-5’s bold and elegant form remains unaltered, with a new design of 19-inch Metallic alloy wheel on Sport Nav+ models being the only exterior change to the 2019 model year car, while the newly launched GT Sport Nav+ features 19-inch bright alloy wheels.
+As you’d expect for a car this popular, the CX-5’s bold and elegant form remains unaltered, with a new design of 19-inch Metallic alloy wheel on Sport Nav+ models being the only exterior change to the 2019 model year car, while the newly launched GT Sport Nav+ features 19-inch bright alloy wheels.

 At 4,550mm long, 1,840mm wide and 1,680mm high, the - CX-5 is 10 mm longer and 35 mm lower than its first-generation predecessor.
 Wheelbase length remains 2,700 mm, but front and rear track is slightly wider than before, and with the tyres placed as near as possible to the outer corners of the bodyshell, the new car has the sporty stance you’d expect of an SUV focused on delivering class-leading style and driver-focused dynamics.

 Compared to the first-generation, overall body structure has been revised with the A pillars repositioned some 35 mm further back and the relative positions of the front axle and A-pillars optimised.
 A single, powerful character line sweeping from the headlamps towards the rear tyres culminates at the back in a trapezoidal form which extends from the tailgate outwards towards the rear wheels.